dojonorth/fun-basics-dojo/README.md

 Here we establish a basic endofunctor (functor that only maps between instances of the same type).

 Additional Notes:
 * Note that calling *EmptyBeginnersCodeball.codemon* has no meaning in the empty codeball and so we have no choice but to throw an exception.
+In keeping with the Codeball (aka Option) being a box analogy, this is equivalent to our EmptyCodeball being like the Ark of the Covenant from Indian Jones - you *could* open it if you want, but I wouldn't recommend it...
 This is a bit of wrinkle in pure functional terms and shows a little of Scala's OO/imperative roots.
-It's actually what Scala's Option does too, so I think there's no way around it short of replacing the 'get' method with a 'getOrElse(<some value to return if there isn't one present>)'.
+It's actually what Scala's Option does too, so I think there's no way around it short of replacing the 'get' method with a 'getOrElse(<some value to return if there isn't one present>)' or fold or similar.
 However, this would make subsequent exercises more long-winded to write, so we'll stick with the anti-pattern it for now.
 * Being able to map across a collection that may contain either something or nothing without having to differentiate between the two cases is a very powerful pattern that allows for the streamlining of programming to single logical pipes that don't feature continuous branching - so-called *railway-orientated programming*.
 * In the exercise the map method is defined on the type itself.
 I've done this as it's more familiar and is how I'd write it in practice.
 In future exercises though, I've segregated data and functionality by putting the methods on their respective companion objects.